Home DFS SB OD SDN DFSM THP

 In 1980, “Twilight Zone-Twilight Tone” by The Manhattan Transfer peaked at number 15 on the New Zealand pop singles chart.

-In 1980, “Xanadu” by Olivia Newton-John And The Electric Light Orchestra peaked at number 8 on the New Zealand pop singles chart.
+In 1980, “Xanadu” by Olivia Newton-John and The Electric Light Orchestra peaked at number 8 on the New Zealand pop singles chart.

 Netherlands 1980s Pop Singles Chart Peaks

-In 1980, “Anak” by Freddie Aguilar peaked at number 4 on the Netherlands pop singles chart.
+In 1980, “D.I.S.C.O.” by Ottawan peaked at number 1 on the Netherlands pop singles chart.

 Sweden 1980s Pop Singles Chart Peaks